Mandy Moore and Milo Ventimiglia Pick Up Real Life Lessons About Parenting From This Is Us

 Mandy Moore and Milo Ventimiglia aren't parents in real life; however, the 34-year-old actress said they've learned a thing or two about parenting from their roles as Rebecca and Jack Pearson on This Is Us.

 "Milo and I are both not parents in real life," she told E!
-News' Giuliana Rancic during NBCUniversal Upfronts 2018.
+News' Giuliana Rancic during NBCUniversal Upfront 2018.
 "So, I feel like we've got some real life lessons about potentially what it means to be a parent and that you're really just winging it and flying by the seat of your pants and you're doing the very best you can."

 However, this isn't the only lesson they've taken away from the show.
 Ventimiglia said the drama has also served as a nice reminder that "art really does impact people in a positive way."

-"With everything going on in the world and what not, to be able to be a part of something that is hopeful and inherently good and inspires communication among family and loved ones, it's nice that the arts can still connect on that deeper level and bring people of every walk of life together," he said.
+"With everything going on in the world and what not, to be able to be a part of something that is hopeful and inherently good and inspires communication among family and loved ones, it's nice that the arts can still connect on that deeper level and bring people of every walk of every life together," he said.

 Last season, fans finally learned how Ventimiglia's character died.
 While fans were surprised to learn what finally happened to Jack, Ventimiglia said they were also shocked to still see him in the following episodes.

 "They were expecting it to kind of be the end of the character," he said, "but what you start to understand and realize is the obsession with his death isn't the best thing.
-The best thing is the life of his wife, the life of his kids.
-To be able to get back to normalcy, I guess, a little bit and move past and accept what happened."
+The best thing is the life of his wife, the life of his kids and all of that.
+So, to be able to get back to normalcy, I guess, a little bit and move past and accept what happened."

 In addition to talking about the show, Moore talked about her recent climb up Mount Kilimanjaro.
 Moore crossed off the "bucket list" item with fiancé Taylor Goldsmith back in March.